 - Many companies we encounter think their use cases are more unique than they actually are.
 Most people want to think that “the way we do things” is special — but often it’s not much different from what other companies do.
 In our specific context: of course your company’s particular analytical models are highly differentiated, but that doesn’t mean that you have unique needs to support your data scientists who are building those models.

-Many companies dramatically underestimate both development costs and total cost of ownership when considering the buy-vs-build tradeoff.
+Many companies dramatically underestimate both development costs and the total cost of ownership when considering the buy-vs-build tradeoff.
 Development costs should include time from business users to engage with requirements and acceptance testing.
 They should also include opportunity cost of taking those developers off of other possible projects.
 And total cost of ownership estimates should include developer resources for ongoing support and maintenance.

 Underestimating the work to productionize functionality

 Here’s an exchange with a prospect that actually implemented a working proof-of-concept with Domino.
 In about an hour, he got his use case working (exposing a Python predictive model as a web service for consumption by an existing web application).
-But the decision makers at the company decided not to use our service.
+But the decision-makers at the company decided not to use our service.
 Here’s what we heard back:

 As I understand it, the reasoning was pretty simple - they didn't want to be dependent on an external service that they would have to pay for when the exact functionality that they need is achievable using ZeroMQ and some shell scripts.